 The Internet was growing by leaps and bounds in the early 90s, so there was a real need for fonts that would look good even at low resolutions and in smaller sizes.
 Georgia fits that bill because it creates an interesting typeface that is still legible and easy to read.
 The addition of serifs makes the font suited both for headlines and body text.

 The initial release of Georgia was bundled in the core fonts for Web.
 It then came as a supplemental pack of fonts.
-The font was compatible with both Windows and Mac computers, and because the font looked the same on both systems, it became popular with designers.
+The font was compatible with Windows and Mac computers, and because the font looked the same on both systems, it became popular with designers.
+People working on Windows could create brand marketing materials that matched what those working on Macs put out–consistency helped with brand image.
 Everyone on the team could easily work on the same design without it being skewed on different platforms.
 People began to see the many different applications for the font.

 What is Georgia Font?

-Georgia has strokes that are both thick and thin, switching back and forth between the two.
+Georgia has strokes that are both thick and thin, alternating between the two.
 It is slightly italic looking, but not quite as slanted.
 If you’ve studied calligraphy, then this font might look slightly familiar because the letters blend one to the next.
 This creates a continuous look throughout the text.
 However, they are not so swirly that they’re hard to read.
 The type has a slightly formal look because of the varied stroke weights throughout.

 The lower case letters in Georgia are a bit taller than some other fonts.
 And the typeface is darker, which makes it easy to read even at smaller sizes.
 One way to describe Georgia is that it is similar to Times New Roman but is taller and bolder.
 Carter points out that when they were designed, Georgia and Verdana were about binary bitmaps and turning every pixel either on or off in black or white.
 The higher x-height gives it an elegant look other fonts might miss.
 In larger sizes, it does not come off as squatty looking.